 After taking the snap, watch how Burrow goes through his progressions from left to right (more on this later).
 Once #95 on Oklahoma disrupts the pocket, watch Burrow feel the rush and then escape through the weak side B gap, with his eyes still looking downfield.
 As he’s on the run, notice how quickly Burrow releases this ball downfield (more on this later), as well as the velocity at which it reaches Jefferson.
 It’s a perfect spiral thrown effortlessly to a spot where only Jefferson could haul it in, and Burrow didn’t even break a sweat.

 Time and time again this season, college football saw Burrow make these types of throws, and it’s exactly why he should be considered a franchise quarterback.
-In fact, it’s this kind of arm talent (especially throw power) that arguably makes him the greatest quarterback to enter the NFL since Andrew Luck in 2012.
+In fact, it’s this kind of arm talent (especially throw power) that arguably makes him the greatest quarterback to enter the NFL in a while.
 When life gives you lemons, make lemonade.
 That’s exactly what Burrow did on this play, and with one flick of a wrist, he created a high-velocity, perfect spiral that ended up as a touchdown, once again using throw power to demonstrate his immense arm talent.

 However, there is a really important co-contributor to Burrow’s game that really elevates his amazing arm talent: accuracy.
-Per Pro Football Reference, Burrow completed passes at a whopping 78.6%, which would’ve been a good 4% higher than 2019 leader Drew Brees, who completed said percentage in 378 attempts.
-Furthermore, Burrow averaged 10.8 yards per attempt, with 12.2 yards adjusted per attempt, which also would’ve been first in the NFL by a comfortable margin.
+Per Pro Football Reference (articles here and here), Burrow completed passes at a whopping 76.3%, which would’ve been a good 2% higher than 2019 leader Drew Brees, who completed said percentage in 378 attempts.
+Furthermore, Burrow averaged 10.8 yards per attempt, with 12.2 yards adjusted per attempt, which also would’ve been first in the NFL by a comfortable margin, per Pro Football Reference (articles here and here).
 These stats reveal that Burrow’s accuracy wasn’t inflated by easy check-downs, but was a strong indicator of the overall depth of his attempts.